The Randolph-Sheppard Act

 To implement an R-SA program within a state, a state licensing agency (SLA) is responsible for

-recruiting, training, and licensing individuals who are blind11 or have a vision impairment to
+recruiting, training, and licensing individuals who are blind11 or visually impaired to manage

 services to persons who are blind, such as job counseling or training, information and referral,